Ignisolver/The-Optimization-Algorithm-for-the-University-Timetabling-Problem/README.md

 Module for generateing data to test the algorithm

 ## data_presentation
 Data presentation module.
-Represent algorithm results - loading bar and timetables in .pdf
+Represent algorithm results - progress bar and timetables in .pdf

 ## schedule
 Implementation of day and week timetable data structure